Strongtheory/Projects/Info.md

-# Projects
 * Droid: 3-Dimensional Android Game using OpenGL

 * Jumper: 2-Dimensional Android Game using OpenGL
 * Duck: This is a simple Duck Hunt game written in C for GBA in mode 3.
 It contains all the main main game mechanics such as a lifecycle and point system as well as a menu.
 * RxP: This is a sophisticated File Transfer Protocol written in Java based on UDP.
-The mechanism for handling packet integrity, ensuring delivery, and followups is through a custom written algorithm and checksum.
+The mechanism for handling packet integrity, ensuring delivery, and follow-ups is through a custom written algorithm and checksum.
 This project illustrates that through custom algorithms it is possible to make UDP reliable.
 (Not necessarily TCP)
 * Space Traders: This project was a team based game developed using Java FX.
 We used many different libraries and concepts such as caching, memory management, lifecycles, multi-threading, cross-platform support, database integration, animations, etc. I was specifically responsible for database integration as well as multi-threading.
-* Space Traders-QT: This is a QT(C++ GUI) implentation of the original Space Traders including all features.
+* Space Traders-QT: This is a QT(C++ GUI) implementation of the original Space Traders including all features.
 This version is able to run on all major mobile platforms as well as major Operating Systems.
 * VRDart: This is a virtual reality game written in C++ using various computer vision libraries.
-The game is run through through a projector where targets side-scroll across the screen and players must through an object and hit the target in order to gain points.
+The game is run through through a projector where targets side-scroll across the screen and players must throw an object and hit the target in order to gain points.
 After 10 non-consecutive misses, the game ends.
-This game does not have a lifecycle but is simply desigined to demonstrate computer vision capabilities.
+This game does not have a lifecycle but is simply designed to demonstrate computer vision capabilities.
 This project was written during a hackathon.